Chucri Zaidan (São Paulo Metro)

-Chucri Zaidan will be a monorail station of Line 17-Gold of ViaMobilidade, which is currently under construction, and will connect Line 9-Emerald to Congonhas Airport.
+Chucri Zaidan is a monorail station of Line 17-Gold of Motiva Linhas 5 e 17 and connects Line 9-Emerald to Congonhas Airport.

-Chucri Zaidan station will be placed in the crossing of Avenida Jornalista Roberto Marinho with Avenida Doutor Chucri Zaidan, which will attend TV studios of TV Globo and ETEC Jornalista Roberto Marinho.
+Chucri Zaidan station is located in the crossing of Avenida Jornalista Roberto Marinho with Avenida Doutor Chucri Zaidan, which attends TV studios of TV Globo and ETEC Jornalista Roberto Marinho.

 History

 Initially, in the São Paulo Metro expansion plans, Line 17-Gold should be open until 2014, connecting with São Paulo–Morumbi station of Line 4-Yellow, at the time that Morumbi Stadium was considered one of the hosts for 2014 FIFA World Cup.

 After that, the promise of opening of the line was delayed to 2016, end of 2017, 2018, December 2020, mid of 2021, and, currently, to 2nd semester of 2022.

 The construction of the station was resumed on June 20, 2016, along with construction in station Vila Cordeiro and Campo Belo.
 At the time, the construction of the stations was paralyzed for more than a year.